United Front Work Department: Operations

 The Chinese People's Association for Friendship with Foreign Countries has been described as the "public face" of the UFWD.
 Scholar Jichang Lulu noted that the UFWD and its proxy organizations "re-purpose democratic governance structures to serve as tools of extraterritorial influence."
 An Atlantic writer stated China runs thousands of linked and subsidized pro-government groups across Europe, to "ensure that its overseas citizens, and others of ethnic Chinese descent, are loyal", to "shape the conversation about China in Europe", and to "bring back technology and expertise", and that the UFWD plays a "crucial" role in this project.
 Scholar Jeffrey Stoff has argued that the CCP's United Front "influence apparatus intersects with or directly supports its global technology transfer apparatus."

 In March 2018, it was announced that the Overseas Chinese Affairs Office would be absorbed into the United Front Work Department.
 With the absorption of the Overseas Chinese Affairs Office, the UFWD gained full control of the country's second largest state-run media apparatus, the China News Service.
 In 2019, the UFWD partnered with the Cyberspace Administration of China to promote united front work with social media influencers.

 In January 2020, UFWD-linked organizations in Canada and other countries were activated to purchase, stockpile, and export personal protective equipment in response to the COVID-19 pandemic in mainland China.
 UFWD-affiliated groups have also been linked to organized crime in several countries.

 In October 2024, Swedish reporters working as part of an international consortium of journalists identified 233 individuals across Europe connected to the united front system.
-According to the Jamestown Foundation, a Washington, D.C.-based think tank, its research has uncovered 103 united front-linked groups in Sweden spanning all areas of society, including culture, business, politics, and media.
+The Jamestown Foundation, a Washington, D.C.-based think tank, identified 103 united front-linked groups in Sweden spanning all areas of society, including culture, business, politics, and media.

+A February 2026 study by the Jamestown Foundation reported that the CCP has created a global network of individuals and organizations as part of its united front system.
+The report identified more than 2,000 organizations across the United States, Canada, the United Kingdom, and Germany linked to the CCP's united front work.